jayo78/jayo78.github.io/_posts/2020-07-22-Sandbox-part-2-hooking-engine.md

 ---
 layout: single
-title: Sandbox part 3 - adding minhook
+title: Sandbox part 2 - hooking engine
 date: 2020-07-22
 classes: wide
 ---

-Part 3 is the final chapter in our journey into sandbox development.
-In this part we will first deal with implementing the open-source hooking library, [minhook](https://www.codeproject.com/Articles/44326/MinHook-The-Minimalistic-x-x-API-Hooking-Libra), as our hooking engine to ensure more reliable and efficient hooks.
+In part 2 we will first deal with implementing the open-source hooking library, [minhook](https://www.codeproject.com/Articles/44326/MinHook-The-Minimalistic-x-x-API-Hooking-Libra), as our hooking engine to ensure more reliable and efficient hooks.
 Then we will add a mini logger class to conveniently log all the information we receive to a file.
+We previously developed an injector that can inject a DLL into a target executable.
 Our development in this part will be focused on the DLL that will be injected, which will now be called the monitor.
 The monitor will contain both our hooking engine and logger to handle API interception and reporting respectively.

 #### How does minhook work?

 *The source code is publicly available and very easy to read so check that out if this explanation doesn't suffice.*

-[minhook](https://www.codeproject.com/Articles/44326/MinHook-The-Minimalistic-x-x-API-Hooking-Libra) is a light weight hooking engine which employs the same relative jump, inline hooking technique we covered in part 1 and 2.
-It is capable of hooking a wide variety of functions.
+[minhook](https://www.codeproject.com/Articles/44326/MinHook-The-Minimalistic-x-x-API-Hooking-Libra) is a light weight hooking engine which employs the same relative jump, inline hooking technique reviewed in part 1 and in "WinAPI Hooking Basics" It is capable of hooking a wide variety of functions.
 Creating our own hooking engine would be a whole project itself due to the fact that Windows API function prologues can differ, making hooking certain functions difficult.
 We are using minhook to avoid the annoyances of detecting the different prologues and then adjusting our hooking technique or placement accordingly.
-Much like how we disassembled MessageBoxA in order to overwrite its first couple of bytes in part 1, minhook uses an internal disassembler to analyze each function and decide where to hook it.
+Minhook uses an internal disassembler to analyze each function and decide where to hook it.
 This is whats meant by "hooking engine."

 The only 3 functions we will be using from the library are `MH_Initialize`, `MH_CreateHookAPI`, and `MH_EnableHook`.
 These are powerful functions which abstract away the hooking process. `MH_Initialize` is simply called before hooking anything in order to initialize heap space for storing [trampoline functions](http://jbremer.org/x86-api-hooking-demystified/#ah-trampoline). `MH_CreateHookAPI` does all the heavy lifting to install a hook that we specify, lets look at its definition: